nicxes/gtavweb/README.md

+Gained some audience so I'm gonna rework this shit and continue
 # GTA V Web

 GTA V Web is a project to bring Grand Theft Auto V websites to real life